There are many popular weight loss supplements.

 Caffeine is definitely the most potent of them.

-However, keep in mind that this is a short term effect and it is well known that people develop a tolerance to caffeine (5).
+However, keep in mind that this is a short-term effect and that people develop a tolerance to caffeine (5).

 There are no good studies showing that caffeine leads to weight loss in the long term.

-In this study, a group of researchers gave this combination of herbs to chickens and rats.
-The herbs reduced body weight gain in chickens by about 20% and significantly boosted the metabolic rate in rats (6).
+In this study, the combination of herbs reduced body weight gain in chickens by about 20% and significantly boosted the metabolic rate in rats (7).

-But keep in mind that what works in test animals doesn't always work in humans.
-They also used very large doses, so take all of this with a big grain of salt.
+However, keep in mind that what works in test animals doesn't always work in humans.
+The study also used very high doses.
+Therefore, the results should be taken with a grain of salt.

-Bottom Line: There is some evidence that caffeine can boost metabolism and increase fat burning.
-The other active ingredients have been shown to boost metabolism in rats and reduce weight gain in chickens.
+Summary There is some evidence that caffeine can boost metabolism and increase fat burning.
+The other active ingredients in Hydroxycut have been shown to boost metabolism in rats and reduce weight gain in chickens.

 Unfortunately, there is no study in humans that directly tests Hydroxycut itself.

-However, one study did test the 4 main herbal ingredients, without the caffeine.
+However, one study tested the four main herbal ingredients, without the caffeine.

-This study was a randomized, double-blind, placebo-controlled trial in 34 overweight/obese human volunteers.
+This 12-week study was a randomized, double-blind, placebo-controlled trial in 34 overweight or obese people.

-The participants took either the herbal extract or placebo (a dummy pill) half an hour before each of 3 daily meals.
-The study went on for 12 weeks.
+The participants took either the herbal extract or a placebo half an hour before meals.

-They were not instructed to diet and exercise, but were asked to only eat 3 meals per day and to avoid snacking.
+They were not instructed to diet and exercise but were asked to only eat three meals per day and to avoid snacking.

 These were the results:

-The body mass index of the herbal blend group also went from 31 to 28 (from obese to overweight), while it barely changed in the placebo group.
+The body mass index (BMI) of the herbal blend group went from 31 to 28 or from obese to overweight, while it barely changed in the placebo group.

-According to this one study, the herbal ingredients in Hydroxycut can lead to significant weight loss.
+According to this study — the main study cited by Hydroxycut in their marketing materials — the herbal ingredients in Hydroxycut can lead to significant weight loss.

-This is the main study cited by Hydroxycut in their marketing material.
-The "clinically proven" stamp on their flagship product is based on it.
+The "clinically proven" stamp on the company’s flagship product is based on this research.

-However, keep in mind that this is just one small study and it only went on for 12 weeks.
-It is possible that future studies will lead to a different conclusion.
+However, keep in mind that this is just one small, 12-week study and that future studies may lead to a different conclusion.

 There are no studies on Hydroxycut Hardcore.